NASA Discovers First Earth-Size Planets Beyond Our Solar System

 The system has an unexpected arrangement.
 In our solar system, small, rocky worlds orbit close to the sun and large, gaseous worlds orbit farther out.
 In comparison, the planets of Kepler-20 are organized in alternating size: large, small, large, small and large.

 "The Kepler data are showing us some planetary systems have arrangements of planets very different from that seen in our solar system," said Jack Lissauer, planetary scientist and Kepler science team member at NASA's Ames Research Center in Moffett Field, Calif.
-"The analysis of Kepler data continues to reveal new insights about the diversity of planets and planetary systems within our galaxy."
+"The analysis of Kepler data continue to reveal new insights about the diversity of planets and planetary systems within our galaxy."

 Scientists are not certain how the system evolved but they do not think the planets formed in their existing locations.
 They theorize the planets formed farther from their star and then migrated inward, likely through interactions with the disk of material from which they originated.
 This allowed the worlds to maintain their regular spacing despite alternating sizes.